influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 ```

 Returns the standard deviation of the field values in the `water_level` field key and in the `h2o_feet` measurement.
+{{% /expand %}}

-##### Calculate the standard deviation for the field values associated with each field key in a measurement
+{{% expand "Calculate the standard deviation for the field values associated with each field key in a measurement" %}}

 ```sql
 > SELECT STDDEV(*) FROM "h2o_feet"